How to get rid of two recurring review comments (Git hook, VS extension)

 .

-I wrote about this hook on my list of Programs that saved you 1000 hours.
-Also, you can find Git aliases, Visual Studio extensions and other online tools to save you some valuable time.
+I wrote about this hook on my list of Programs that saved me 1000 hours, where I listed the Git aliases, Visual Studio extensions and other online tools to save me some valuable time.

 2. Don’t miss Async suffix on asynchronous C# methods